 This stands for Job Seeker Identification Number.

 Mutual obligations refer to the things you need to do to keep getting your payments and have the best chance of finding a job.
 You can find out more about Mutual Obligations through Services Australia or by talking to your Employment Consultant.

-This stands for Occupational Assessor.
-Our OA’s are highly-qualified Allied Health Professionals trained in providing additional supports to help you prepare for, and successfully get, a new job.
+This stands for Health Support Services.
+Our HSS team are highly-qualified Allied Health Professionals trained in providing extra supports to help you prepare for, and successfully get, a new job.
 Whatever your needs, they will work with you to develop a tailored plan that will support you in your job search.
 Ask your Employment Consultant for more information.